raendev/guide/src/README.md

 * `build`: compile a contract, generate its Application Contract Interface (ACI), and inject it into a custom section of the contract's WebAssembly (Wasm) binary.
 * `fetch` _[coming soon]_: use the ACI of a deployed contract to generate source code bindings for cross contract calls and client interfaces.

+### About the name

+"RAEN" is "NEAR" spelled backwards.
+It is pronounced the same as "rain".

 # Getting Set Up

 [Install RAEN](https://raen.dev/docs/guide/installation.html), then install the examples repository to follow along: